-- □ 20 children are enrolled in the Home Visiting component.
-This includes pregnant women and children ages birth to 3. - The youngest and the needlest children in the community have priority for enrollment.
+□ 20 children are enrolled in the Home Visiting component.
+This includes pregnant women and children ages birth to 3.
+The youngest and the needlest children in the community have priority for enrollment.
 Early Steps defines "youngest" as pregnant women and children less than 12 months of age.
-Each program is encouraged to define "needlest" as it applies to its own community. - ☐ Each family receives a minimum of 2 regularly scheduled home visits per month. - Home visits support the development of strong parent/child relationships that nurture language and learning. - Home visits typically last about an hour. - ☐ Missed visits are expected to be made up.
+Each program is encouraged to define "neediest" as it applies to its own community. ☐ Each family receives a minimum of 2 regularly scheduled home visits per month.
+Home visits support the development of strong parent/child relationships that nurture language and learning.
+Home visits typically last about an hour. ☐ Missed visits are expected to be made up.
 Each family is expected to receive an average of 2 visits per month in any given period.
-In any 2 month period, each family should receive 4 visits; in any 3 month period there should be 6 visits. - All children participate in the Book Bag Exchange at each visit.
-Information regarding the number of times the child is read to or engaged in a literacy-based activity is collected at each visit. - ☐ Early Steps is a full 12-month program.
-Home visits are provided on a year-round basis.
+In any 2 month period, each family should receive 4 visits; in any 3 month period there should be 6 visits. ☐ All children participate in the Book Bag Exchange at each visit.
+Information regarding the number of times the child is read to or engaged in a literacy-based activity is collected at each visit.